axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ## Capacity Usage

 Integration with [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) adds an additional level of visibility by collecting and aggregating CPU, memory, and disk usage at the Application level.
-This allows correlating resource allocations with actual resource usage, monitoring Marathon Applications as services, and achieving higher capacity utilization.
+This allows correlating resource allocations with actual usage in order to achieve higher capacity utilization.

 ## Configuration